-- a) after reasonable mixing of any contaminant or water with the receiving water and disregard the effect of natural perturbations that may affect the water - b) to all surface water mapped as Significant Trout Fisheries and Trout Habitat Class or Significant Indigenous Fisheries and Fish Habitat Class on the Water Management Class Maps.
+- a) after reasonable mixing of any contaminant or water with the receiving water and disregard the effect of natural perturbations that may affect the water - to all surface water mapped as Significant Trout Fisheries and Trout Habitat Class or Significant Indigenous Fisheries and Fish Habitat Class on the Water Management Class Maps.

-- a) Significant Indigenous Fisheries and Fish Habitat: - i) All water intake structures shall be screened with a mesh aperture size not exceeding 1.5 millimetres in diameter at locations less than 100 metres above mean sea level, or three millimetres in diameter at locations greater than 100 metres above mean sea level. - ii) The maximum intake velocity for any water intake structures shall not exceed 0.3 metres per second.
+- a) Significant Indigenous Fisheries and Fish Habitat: - i) All water intake structures shall be screened with a mesh aperture size not exceeding 1.5 millimetres in diameter at locations less than 100 metres above mean sea level, or three millimetres in diameter at locations greater than 100 metres above mean sea level.